The best things to do in Morzine in summer

 There are cafés and shops in towns but not a lot along the paths.
 So it’s a good idea to pack a refillable water bottle and snacks.
 The weather can change pretty fast in the mountains with lots of summer storms, so carry a waterproof and sunscreen.
 Many paths are stony so you’ll need decent walking shoes or sandals and might want a walking pole.

 You can pick up a booklet of suggested walks at Morzine’s Tourist Information Office.
-But these were four of our favourites – none too strenuous and all accessible without a car.
+But these were four of my favourites – none too strenuous and all accessible without a car.

 Take the Pleney gondola to the top, where there’s a chalet restaurant with a terrace overlooking Morzine.
 Follow the path towards the hamlet of Nabor and down through Les Folliets to the ski resort of Les Gets, which has lots of places for lunch.